Żaklin Nastić

 Żaklin Nastić (born Żaklin Jadwiga Sarah Grinholc; born 29 January 1980) is a Polish-German politician who was elected for The Left.
-In October 2023 she switched to BSW.
-She has served as a member of the Bundestag from the state of Hamburg since 2017.
+In October 2023 she switched to BSW, but left the party in 2026.
+She served as a member of the Bundestag from 2017 to 2025.

 Life

 Żaklin Nastić came to Hamburg in 1990 and lived for a time in refugee shelters in the Port of Hamburg.
 In 2000, she passed her A levels in Hamburg at the Geschwister-Scholl-Schule and later studied Slavic studies.
 She became member of the Bundestag after the 2017 German federal election.
 While in school, she worked various jobs to support her and her mother who worked as a cleaner.
 In 1998, Nastić voted for the first time.
 She has stated her interest for politics started when she studied the civil and secession wars in Yugoslavia.

 According to her statements, her family has Polish, German, Kashubian and Jewish roots.
 Nastić still has Polish citizenship in addition to German citizenship.
 She lives in Hamburg and, according to her own statements, has been divorced since 2022 and has two children.

 On 21 March 2023, she published her book "Aus die Maus.
 Der Blick von unten auf die da oben" in which she critically discusses contemporary politics.

 She rejects military support for Ukraine and spoke at a "No more weapons to Ukraine" rally in Berlin on 27 January 2023.